tpm2-software/tpm2-tss/doc/fapi-profile.md

   A value of zero indicates that DA protection is disabled.
 If not set the default is 1000.
 * lockoutRecovery: Time in seconds after a lockoutAuth failure before use of lockoutAuth is allowed A value of zero indicates that a reboot is required.
 If not set the default is 1000.
+* ignore_ek_template: Ignore EK template stored in NV ram.
+  If not set the default is "no".

 # EXAMPLES
 The following JSON encoded example shows the standard profile for ECC keys: